-- Through standard fees – these could be fees used in opening the account, or annual fees that one needs to pay to make the account operational.
+- Standard fees: these could be fees used in opening the account or annual fees that one needs to pay to make the account operational.

-- Through transaction fees.
-Every time the credit card user uses the card, a transaction fee is charged.
+- Transaction fees: Every time the credit card user uses the card, a transaction fee is charged.
 The transaction fee is usually borne by the merchant who accepts the card, and therefore, the credit card user need not worry about paying this fee.

-There are also types of transaction fees – such as transfer fee, cash advance fee, and foreign transaction fee.
+There are also types of transaction fees – such as transfer fees, cash advance fees, and foreign transaction fees.
 We will deal with these later in articles in the future.

-- Through penalty fees.
-These are returned payment, over-the-limit fee, and late payments.
+- Penalty fees: These are returned payments, over-the-limit fees, and late payments.
 For instance, when a late payment is made after the grace period, usually 25-30 days, interest is charged on top of that payment.
 Banks depend on late payments to make this money.

 Credit cards should be used with caution, since when used frivolously they ruin the credit score of the user, and pile up one’s debt.